 - produce offspring that are themselves more fertile as adults

-There are several steps you can take to improve and maintain female Dubia health.
+There are several steps you can take to attain, support, and even improve female Dubia roach health.
 You can:

 - Buy healthy roaches at the outset

-- Follow the general care guidelines in our Dubia Roach Care Sheet
+- Follow the general guidelines in our Dubia Roach Care Sheet

 - Improve and maintain food quality